gthvn1/roguez/README.md

 - Tested with Zig 0.15.2
 - We are using *ncurses* for displaying output.
 On some distributions, the *libncurses.so* library is provided as a linker script rather than a regular ELF file.
-It seemss that Zig does not handle this correctly, so we build *ncurses* manually as follows:
+It seems that Zig does not handle this correctly, so we build *ncurses* manually as follows:
 - From the project root, create and enter a directory for *ncurses*:
 ```sh